Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Edward Jenner and the necessity of immunisation

-The immune response is the physiological cascade of events induced by antigen exposure, leading immune response generation to fight the antigen.
+The immune response is the physiological cascade of events induced by antigen exposure, leading to immune response generation to fight the antigen.
 The response can range from white cells (to combat antigens) to specific antibodies.

 Although humans receive passive immunity through the mother via the placenta and breast milk, it alone is insufficient.
 Passive immunity is always short-lived.
 During their lifetime, humans do acquire active immunity, which could last lifelong, but obtaining active immunity risks the contraction of a disease.